Smarteon/loxone-client-kotlin/README.md

 * there can be serious bugs

 Any feedback or help is welcomed.

+The predecessor of this project is [loxone-java](https://github.com/Smarteon/loxone-java) library.
+For more complete experience on JVM, consider using it.
+There is a plan to merge both projects in the future in some way.

 ## Usage
 In order to use version from aster which is not released, it's needed build and publish it locally first: